 1. Build your long-term focus

 No doubt you chose to become an independent contractor for a reason.
-Maybe it was to get away from the rat race of 9-5 or to have a successful career without the office politics.
+Maybe it was to get away from the 9 to 5 rat race or to have a successful career without the office politics.
 Perhaps you have a long term goal in mind?
-Such as, moving to the seaside or saving for an early retirement, planning your big start-up business or just focusing on achieving a better work/life balance?
+Are you saving for an early retirement, planning your big start-up business or just focusing on achieving a better work/life balance?
 What are your goals for personal and professional development in your field?

-Your long term goals will still be there and relevant.
-Be sure to use them to keep focused and driven in down periods.
-Ensuring you keep your career goals in the front of your mind, will help you to avoid the pit trap of accepting any and every contract; no matter how ill-suited to your skills and aims.
+These long term objectives have never been more relevant.
+Be sure to use them to keep yourself focused and driven during your downtime.
+This will help you to avoid the trap of accepting any and every contract; no matter how ill-suited it is to your skills and aims.

-Sitting at your computer endlessly searching for new contract leads, sending email after email, speed-dialing your agent – it can be a soul crushing experience.
+Sitting at your computer endlessly searching for new contract leads, scrolling LinkedIn and speed-dialing your agent – it’s a soul crushing experience.
 Be sure to limit your time on these activities to a few hours a day.
 Give yourself permission to actually enjoy the rare break you’ve been given.

 3. Stop chasing, start attracting

-Contracting work is continually evolving with technology.
-More and more of us are working remotely in newly developed areas.
-Finding new clients has also changed with the times.
-Instead of sending endless cold emails, use some of your time to focus on attracting clients to you.
+Instead of sending endless cold emails, use some of your time to focus on attracting new clients to you.

 4. Check in with colleagues

 Your professional contacts may well know of upcoming work suitable for you.
-Speaking with them, offering to help pick up any overflow or even collaborating on a project will strengthen your contacts and keep you busy.
+So pick up the phone, offer to help with any overflow or even collaborate on a project – this will strengthen your contacts and keep you busy.
 It will also allow you to see how your colleagues work and grant you access to projects you wouldn’t normally be involved with.
-Your contacts may well be doing something you’re not that’s keeping them in work and finding them new clients.

 5. Look into side earnings

 Have you ever thought about starting a blog, a YouTube channel or a novel?
-This moment of downtime could be the perfect opportunity to get started.
-Should your side earning relate back to your ‘day job’, all the better; this will only help to promote you to new contacts and clients.
+This moment of downtime could be the perfect opportunity to get going.
+Should your side earning relate back to your day job, all the better; this will only help to promote you to new contacts and clients.